pinkywafer/Anniversaries/info.md

 **1.0.0 includes BREAKING CHANGES** read the [release notes](https://github.com/pinkywafer/anniversaries/releases/latest).

 State Returned:

 * The number of days remaining to the next occurance.

 Attributes:

-* years at next anniversary: number of years that will have passed at the next occurrence
+* years at next anniversary: number of years that will have passed at the next occurrence  _(NOT displayed if year is unknown)_
-* current years: number of years have passed since the first occurance (ie, age)
+* current years: number of years have passed since the first occurance (ie, current age)  _(NOT displayed if year is unknown)_
-* date:  The configured date (formatted by the date_format attribute if set)
+* date:  The date of the first occurence _(or the date of the next occurence if year is unknown)_ (formatted by the date_format attribute if set)
+* weeks_remaining: The number of weeks until the anniversary

 ## Configuration

 Anniversaries can be configured on the integrations menu or in configuration.yaml

 ### Config Flow

 In Configuration/Integrations click on the + button, select Anniversaries and configure the options on the form.

 ### configuration.yaml

 Add `anniversaries` sensor in your `configuration.yaml`.
 The following example adds two sensors - Shakespeare's birthday and wedding anniversary!

 ```yaml
 # Example configuration.yaml entry